charifmahmoudi/html-js-robot/README.md

 # html-js-robot
-Robot Controlled using HTML5, JavaScript, and LinkItOne/Arduino
+Robot Controlled using HTML5/JavaScript and BeagleBone Green

 ## Motivation